egeniq/app-remote-config-care/README.md

 You can also schedule changes in settings.
 If you add a `schedule` with `from` and/or `until` ISO8601 dates settings will only be applied if the current time lies with the range.
 Omitting `from` means using the distant past, and omitting `to` means using the distant future.

 The keys under `meta` are not used, but only exist to keep track of metadata.

+### Create Key Pair

+Your app can use a public key to ensure that the configuration was signed with your private key.
+Signing the configuration is optional.

+    care create-key-pair

 ### Verify